fabnicol/mkg_docker_image/README.md

 ### Building Gentoo official portage and stage3 images first

-You will need to enable experimental docker features and add the [`buildx` plugin](https://github.com/docker/buildx) if you do not already have installed it.
+You will need to update docker to at least version 20.10, enable experimental docker features and add the [`buildx` plugin](https://github.com/docker/buildx) if you do not already have installed it.

 First build fresh official Gentoo portage and stage3 images, following indications given by the [official site](https://github.com/gentoo/gentoo-docker-images): downlad this rpository and within it run: